-Supporting UK jobs and skills
+Supporting UK skills and jobs

 The challenge